clarive/cla-icons-plugin/README.md

     {Clarive-URI}/plugin/cla-icons-plugin/show-icons

-The plugin will automatically look for all icons in the platform available for their use, and show them sorted by folder and alphabetically.
+The plugin will automatically look for all icons available for their use in Clarive, and show them sorted by folder and alphabetically.